Xiaojing-Tan/MF2103-VT23-Project/README.md

 Refer to instructions form Tutorial 1 if necessary!

 1. First, create a new project in the Keil MDK (Microcontroller Development Kit).
     - Keep in mind: you should not need to create multiple copies of this project, and you will not need to make a new project for the different tasks.
 Development will be incremental, and you will learn techniques for handling code variants within the same project structure.
-Name your project accordingly—don’t call it Task0…
+Name your project accordingly—don’t call it Task0...
     - If you are interested in versioning while developing code, you should consider Git.
 KTH provides all students with GitHub Enterprise for free!
 2. When prompted for the Device for Target, select STM32L476RG.
 3. When prompted to “Manage Run-Time Environment”, choose the following software components that you want included in your new project:
-    - Compiler → I/O
+    - Compiler &rarr; I/O
-        - STDOUT ✔, Variant: ITM
+        - STDOUT &#10004;, Variant: ITM
-    - Device → Startup: ✔
+    - Device &rarr; Startup: &#10004;
-    - Device → STM32Cube HAL
+    - Device &rarr; STM32Cube HAL
-        - GPIO: ✔
+        - GPIO: &#10004;
-        - SPI: ✔
+        - SPI: &#10004;
-        - TIM: ✔
+        - TIM: &#10004;
 4. You will notice that some of the selections are orange in color.
 This means that the selections require additional components.
 Click Resolve, to automatically fill in the missing dependencies.
 5. Click OK.
 6. Having identified that the selected device can be supported by STM32CubeMX, Keil MDK will prompt you to launch the STM32CubeMX application.
 Do it now.
 (If you get prompted for a missing Java JRE, see instructions in section 7.1)